gravitational/teleport-plugins/rfd/0002-custom-terraform-registry.md

-In selecting the name for the production registry, there is a tension between having (arguably) the most memorable and obvious name for the registry (but having it's configuration split of several hosts), versus and having a registry with all of its configuration and data in one place.
+In selecting the name for the production registry, there is a tension between having (arguably) the most memorable and obvious name for the registry (but having its configuration split over several hosts), versus and having a registry with all of its configuration and data in one place.

 How we name the production registry ultimately comes down to deciding which